Zelaya: Brazilian Embassy in Honduras attacked with gas

 The Security Council of the United Nations Organization (UNO) "condemned" the harassment on the Brazilian Embassy in Tegucigalpa and asked the interim government of Honduras "to stop the harassment."

+The top UN body issued the sentence after meeting at the request of Brazil and the delicate situation of the Brazilian embassy in the Honduran capital as the main agenda.
 "The Brazilian government is seriously concerned about the possibility that the perpetrators of the coup in Honduras does not take into account the inviolability of the embassy with the intention of stopping by force President Zelaya," said Brazilian Foreign Minister Celso Amorim, before the Council.

 The warning from the UN body's interim government met the aspirations of Brazil, but did not address the merits of the return of Zelaya in Tegucigalpa and possible negotiated solution to the crisis in Honduras.